-However, against the Omicron variant of Covid-19, which currently dominates in Switzerland, the protective effect against infection appears to be reduced.
+However, against the Omicron of Covid-19, which currently dominates in Switzerland in form of different subvariants, the protective effect against infection appears to be reduced.
 In contrast, the mRNA vaccines still offer a high level of protection against a severe course of disease, including against Omicron.

 Several booster vaccines adapted to Omicron are authorized in Switzerland.
-Since March 2023, this also includes a vaccine from Moderna against the Omicron sub-variant BA.4/5 (Spikevax® Original / Omicron BA.4-5).
+This includes vaccines specifially against the Omicron sub-variant XBB.1.5, BA.4/5 and BA.1, respectively.

-In studies, this adapted vaccine achieved a stronger immune response against the Omicron sub-variant BA.4/5 than the original vaccines.
+In studies, these adapted vaccines achieved a stronger immune response against the respective Omicron sub-variants than the original vaccines.

 It is not yet been conclusively determined whether the adapted vaccines also provide better protection against infection and a severe course of disease caused by Omicron than the original vaccines, and how long the protection lasts.